French President claims targeted killing of ISIS chief in Sahara

-(CNN)French forces have killed Adnan Abou Walid al Sahraoui, leader of the Islamic State in the Greater Sahara (ISIS-GS), French President Emmanuel Macron announced on Twitter early Thursday.
+(CNN)French forces have killed Adnan Abou Walid al Sahraoui, leader of the Islamic State in the Greater Sahara (ISIS-GS), in a drone strike, the French government announced on Thursday.

+Al Sahroui succumbed to his wounds, suffered in a strike on a motorbike carrying two people during a French-led air and ground operation in Mali, French minister for the armed forces Florence Parly said at a press conference.

-French minister for the armed forces, Florence Parly, tweeted Thursday that military and intelligence agents had contributed to a "long-term hunt" for the ISIS-GS leader, which she described as a "decisive blow" for the group.
+He had earlier tweeted Thursday that military and intelligence agents had contributed to a "long-term hunt" for the ISIS-GS leader, which she described as a "decisive blow" for the group.

 "This is another major success in our fight against terrorist groups in the Sahel," President Macron tweeted.

-ISIS-GS was established in 2015 after al Sahraoui, broke from the al Qaeda associated al-Murabitun group -- another splinter group based in Africa.
+ISIS-GS was established in 2015 after al Sahraoui broke from the al Qaeda-associated al-Murabitun group -- another splinter group based in Africa.

 In 2017, al Sahraoui claimed responsibility for the ambush of United States forces in Niger that killed four American soldiers.